 Key Engineering Materials

-Collections of peer-reviewed papers always make excellent sources of knowledge and new ideas for researchers coming from both universities and industry.
-The present collection in particular provides interdisciplinary and international resources, thus encouraging the close cooperation of material scientists, manufacturing and computer engineers and promoting the diffusion of research results, and technology transfer, in all areas of Sheet Metal Processing and Characterization.
+Collections of peer-reviewed papers are always excellent sources of knowledge and new ideas for researchers working in both universities and industry.
+The present collection, in particular, provides interdisciplinary and international resources; thus encouraging the close cooperation of materials scientists, and manufacturing and computer engineers and promoting the diffusion of research results, and technology transfer, in all areas of Sheet Metal Processing and Characterization.

 Volume is indexed by Thomson Reuters CPCI-S (WoS).

 The work covers the topics of: basic failure phenomena; indentation fracture; fracture and fractography of structural, electro- and bio-/dental ceramics; fracture of fiber-reinforced composites; fracture of porous and laminated ceramics; defect-strength and microstructure - fracture toughness relationships; damage mechanisms in nanoceramics; fracture and fractography of multilayered ceramics and coatings; machining cracks and edge-chipping; and fracture and fractography of composites and nanocomposites.

 This special volume focuses on the current progress and trends in machining technologies.
 The objective was to harness and exchange experience, knowledge, new ideas and information concerning the latest developments in research pertaining to a wide range of subjects such as machining of novel, difficult-to-cut and free-machining materials, new tool materials and new abrasive tools, precision, micro and nano-machining, abrasive machining, high-speed machining, unconventional machining, new machine tools and tooling technology, and monitoring of the machining process.